tek5030/lab-stereo/lab-guide/1-get-an-overview-kitti.md

 We have chosen to distribute the code on the following files:
 - *main.cpp*

-  Starts lab 7, catches any exceptions and prints their error message on the console.
+  Starts the lab, catches any exceptions and prints their error message on the console.

-- *lab_7.h*, *lab_7.cpp*
+- *lab_stereo.h*, *lab_stereo.cpp*

-  Implements the lab 7 loop.
+  Implements the stereo lab loop.
   You will add missing functionality to this loop.

 - *stereo_calibration.h*, *stereo_calibration.cpp*